Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 The target of a `syscall.send()` specifies where the message should be sent.
 `Object` always maps to a `KernelObject`, and `Promise` always maps to a `KernelPromise`.
-If the Vat object is not already in the c-list, the following table describes what the mapping function does:
+If the Vat object is not already in the C-List, the following table describes what the mapping function does:

 | Vat Object         | description    | action if missing                 |